dreamerslab/ci.view/README.md

         # for those css file hosted on cdn you do not want to combine and minify put them here
         cdn:

-        # all the files here will be combined to one css file
+        # all the files here will be combined to one css file on production mode
         site:
           - common/reset
           - common/util